2021 Orange, California office shooting: Investigation

 Orange County District Attorney Todd Spitzer told reporters that the incident was being investigated as both a mass shooting and an officer-involved shooting.
 The investigation also focused on whether the locked gates constitute "lying in wait" which could become a special circumstance.

 Victims

 There were four fatalities in the shooting.
 A fifth adult and the suspect were critically wounded.
 A dead child was found in the arms of a wounded woman in the complex courtyard; they were believed to be mother and son.
 The three other deceased adult victims were found inside the office complex, with two of the deceased identified as being father and daughter.
+The wounded woman was shot in the head during the attack, and the injury has been described as serious and permanent.

 Suspect

 On April 1, 2021, 43-year-old Aminadab Gaxiola González (born December 6, 1977) was named as the suspect in the shooting.
 González is a resident of Fullerton, California.
 It was also announced that González knew the deceased and that the killing could have been motivated by a "business dispute".
 At the time of the shooting González was believed to be living in a motel in Anaheim and used a rental car to get to the office building.